Murder of Anita Cobby: Early life

-She met her future husband, John Cobby, while studying for her nursing degree at Sydney Hospital.
+Anita met her future husband, John Cobby, while studying for her nursing degree at Sydney Hospital.
 They married on 27 March 1982.
-At the time of Cobby's murder in 1986, the couple had separated and Cobby was living with her parents in Blacktown, New South Wales.
-According to John Cobby, he and Anita were on good terms and, when she was murdered, had been planning to reconcile.
+At the time of her murder in 1986, the couple had separated and Anita was living with her parents in Blacktown.
+According to John, he and Anita were on good terms and, when she was murdered, had been planning to reconcile.

 Murder

 Cobby worked in Sydney and commuted daily from her home in Blacktown.
 On the day of the murder, she finished work at Sydney Hospital at 3 p.m. and met friends for dinner in nearby Redfern.
 Cobby then caught a train from Central railway station to Blacktown station.
 Arriving at Blacktown, she would usually ring her father who would pick her up.
 On the day of her death, she most likely decided to walk home after finding the phone to be out of order and no taxis available at the taxi rank.
 Aside from her killers, only two witnesses saw Cobby after she left the train station.

 Cobby was walking alone from the station along Newton Road, Blacktown around 10 p.m., when the gang of five men drove up beside her and stopped their stolen white HT Holden Kingswood.
 Two men leapt from the car and dragged her into the vehicle, as she kicked and screamed.
 A teenage boy, his younger sister, and his mother heard someone screaming from the street in front of their house and had gone outside in time to see Cobby forced into the attackers' car.
 The boy ran across the road to help, but the car drove off before he reached it.
 Returning home, he telephoned the police to report what he had seen.
 A few minutes later, their neighbour and his girlfriend arrived home and, after being told of the abduction, drove off to search for the car.
 They eventually drove down Reen Road (now known as Peter Brock Drive), Prospect and stopped by the now-empty Holden, where the man used a spotlight to search the adjacent paddock.
 Seeing nothing in the paddock and believing the car he was looking for was a different model Holden, he returned home.
 The attackers later stated that they had hidden in the long grass to avoid the spotlight and waited for the man to leave.